-Resorts Gal specializes in providing reviews of Disney hotels.
+Resorts Gal specializes in providing reviews of Disney World Hotels.
 If you plan on spending a good bit of time at Epcot and Hollywood Studios on your next vacation, you might consider a stay at one of the Disney Skyliner Resorts.
-Check out our Caribbean Beach Resort review if your budget lines up with moderate pricing.
-Or you might enjoy the review of our stay at Disney’s Riviera.
+They include:

 Let me know what you think about the American Adventure in the comments!